caiocichetti/nlw-ecoleta/README.md

 ## 🔖 Layout

-Você pode visualizar o layout do projeto no formato através [desse link](https://www.figma.com/file/9TlOcj6l7D05fZhU12xWT3/Ecoleta-Booster?node-id=0%3A1).
-Lembrando que você irá precisar ter uma conta no [Figma](http://figma.com/).
+You can view the project layout in the format via [desse link](https://www.figma.com/file/9TlOcj6l7D05fZhU12xWT3/Ecoleta-Booster?node-id=0%3A1).
+Remembering that you will need to have an account on [Figma](http://figma.com/).

 ## :memo: Licence

 This project is under the MIT license.
 See the file [LICENSE](LICENSE) for more details.